Zen Meditation in Columbus, OH

 We currently meet at ILLIO Studio (17 East Tulane, Columbus, Ohio) and on Zoom

-Thursdays from 9A - 10A for meditation + dharma sharing
+Thursdays in-person and on zoom from 9A - 10A for meditation + dharma sharing

 Wednesdays in-person only from 7P - 8:30P for meditation, dharma teaching + sharing